coralproject/ask-docs/docs_dir/xenia/index.md

 Xenia moves the query logic out of the application code.
 Front end developers, data analysts, and anyone else familiar with the simple, declarative [MongoDB aggregation syntax](https://docs.mongodb.com/manual/reference/aggregation/) can adjust the data requests, and create or update endpoints.

+### Xenia recipes

+During a Hackathon event, one of the Coral Project developers put together a set of interactive Xenia recipes.
+You can view those and play around with them [here](http://coralproject.github.io/hackathon/recipes.html).

 # Xenia installation

 Xenia is a configurable service layer that publishes endpoints against [MongoDB aggregation pipeline queries](https://docs.mongodb.org/manual/core/aggregation-introduction/).